Pratyush1014/GoLang/3. Postgres and table plus/README.md

     ```

 #   TablePlus
-    -provides an easy way to interact with the databases.
+- provides an easy way to interact with the databases.
-    -install it and add a new PostGres engine connection.
+- install it and add a new PostGres engine connection.
-    -configuration
+- configuration
         Host: 127.0.0.1
         port: 5432
         User: root